One year has passed since the introduction of Regulation 22.

 Last year, Delta eSourcing gave guidance on how the law around communication with regard to public contracts was changing.

-From 18 October 2018, by law all public sector organisations have had to move to an electronic procurement solution.
-Regulation 22 of the Public Contracts Regulations 2015 states that communication and information exchange for above-threshold procurement must be carried out using electronic means of communication.
+From 18 October 2018, under Regulation 22 of the Public Contracts Regulations 2015, all public sector organisations must, by law, make sure that communication and information exchange for above-threshold procurement is carried out using electronic means of communication.

 The UK Government introduced this regulation to improve transparency and visibility throughout the supply chain.